 To save money, I purchase imported surplus, which seems to be not only dependable, but also reasonably priced.

 As I'm sure you're aware, although this ammo usually looks pretty good, because it's older, the bags or boxes in which it's packed come apart with age.

 For some time, I’ve been trying to find a way to re-box this ammo and couldn't find a decent option.
-New boxes are available, however they’re large with styrofoam or plastic inserts.
+New boxes are available, however, they’re large with styrofoam or plastic inserts.
 At one Big Name Catalog Seller, 20-round rifle ammo boxes with inserts are $1.25 each plus shipping... too much for me!

 To address these issues, I figured the best way to solve it was to make a compact, 20 Round 7.62 X 51 cardboard ammo box where one box fills one mag.
-Having experience with making other types of boxes, I jumped into the project with great enthusiasm... the rest is history.
+Having experience in making other types of boxes, I jumped into the project with great enthusiasm... the rest is history.